PTracana/10secofspace/README.md

-# DDJ Project
+# DJJ PROJECT

-#theme: 10 seconds of space
+Requirements: GameMaker Studio 2

-#engine: GameMaker Studio 2
+Open GameMaker File called : 10SecondsofSpace.yyp  on GameMaker Studio 2

+Press F5 or the play button on the  Icon Toolbar